google/json_serializable.dart/README.md

 Provides [source_gen] `Generator`s to create code for JSON serialization and deserialization.

+This packages requires [source_gen], a command-line tool that generated Dart source.

 ## [json_serializable]

 The core package providing Generators for JSON-specific tasks.